isaacholt100/bnum/README.md

 ### `u8` Digit

 By default, each "digit" which is stored in a `BUint` (or a `BInt`) is a `u64`.
+This means that the integer is stored as an array base `2^64` digits.
 This gives the best performance as having a larger number of bits in each digit means less digits need to be stored for a given type, so less operations need to be performed.
 The drawback of this is that the number of bits in a `BUint` or a `BInt` is a multiple of 64.
 For situations where memory is limited or a more precise size is required, the `u8_digit` feature can be enabled.
 This means that each digit is now stored as a `u8` instead of a `u64`, so the number of bits can be any multiple of 8 instead of 64.
+The integer is therefore stored as an array base `2^8` digits.

 ### Nightly features